Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Mode-matching design

-Using the optimized curvature radii $R$ obtained from the mode-matching optimization, stability analyses were performed for the left and right ring cavities based on both ABCD-matrix calculations and \textsc{Finesse3} simulations~\cite{Kogelnik1966}.
-In the evaluation, full width at half maximum (FWHM), pole frequency, and the round-trip Gouy phase $\psi_{\mathrm{rt}}$ and transverse mode spacing (TMS) for the sagittal and tangential planes were calculated~\cite{Kogelnik1966}.
+To verify that the optimized mode-matching solution corresponds to a stable optical configuration, the cavity stability was evaluated using both ABCD-matrix calculations and \textsc{Finesse3} simulations.

-The results are summarized in Table~\ref{tab:ring_stability}.
-In all cavities, the round-trip Gouy phases satisfy $0^{\circ} < \psi_{\mathrm{rt}} < 180^{\circ}$, corresponding to the stable-cavity condition $0 < g_1 g_2 < 1$.
-In particular, the Gouy phases for the sagittal and tangential planes agree around $153^{\circ}$, confirming the formation of stable eigenmodes in both sagittal and tangential directions.
+The resulting cavity parameters are summarized in Table~\ref{tab:ring_stability}.
+For all ring cavities, the round-trip Gouy phase satisfies $ 0^\circ < \psi < 180^\circ, $ corresponding to the stable-cavity condition.
+The sagittal and tangential Gouy phases agree to within approximately $0.6^\circ$, indicating that only a small residual astigmatism remains after optimization.
+Likewise, the transverse-mode spacings of the two planes differ by less than $0.2~\mathrm{MHz}$, confirming consistent eigenmode formation in both directions.